 - Place the cream cheese, garlic and onion in the food processor.
 Puree until smooth.
 Then add the mayonnaise, Worcestershire sauce and hot sauce and puree again.

 - Scrape the bowl and add half the shredded cheese.
 Pulse until well combined.

 - Pour the mixture into a large bowl.
-Add the remaining cheese, pimentos and pepper to taste.
-Mix, cover and place in the fridge.
-Allow the pimento cheese spread to chill and thicken for 30 minutes.
+Add the remaining cheese, pimentos, and pepper to taste.
+Mix, cover, and place in the fridge.
+Allow the pimento cheese spread to chill and thicken for 30 minutes before serving.